AustinCodingAcademy/JS411-8week-ebook/ebook-folder/docs/module-4/checkpointTwo-smallBizApp.md

 #### Details Screen - Example 2

 This screen should rearrange the data that is presented in the listing table.
 It should present it in a user-friendly way and incorporate an outside API to go along with it.
 Each person will need to sign up for a Google Cloud [account](https://developers.google.com/maps).
 Google gives you $200 a month in free credit to use google maps data.
-Each person will put their api key in their own .env file and use a variable the same way we did with FireBase but, follow the google documentation to find out where the api key goes it will be different.
+Each person will put their api key in their own .env file and use a variable the same way we did with FireBase but, follow the google documentation to find out where the api key goes.
 I will provide more details about the Google Maps API below.

 #### Login Screen - Example 3